pmmp/doc.pmmp.io/source/installation.rst

 Installing on Windows
 ---------------------

-There are PocketMine-MP Installers.
+These are PocketMine-MP Installers.
 Click either x64, or x86 to download your chosen one.

 - One for `x64 <https://github.com/NotPocketMine/Windows-PocketMine-MP/raw/master/PocketMine-MP-x64.exe>`_
 - One for `x86 <https://github.com/NotPocketMine/Windows-PocketMine-MP/raw/master/PocketMine-MP-x86.exe>`_